wuwuwuxxx/a3c-rl/README.md

 # a3c-rl
-Asynchronous methods for DRL, however, it's hard to train a agent.
-In my experiment Pong, I only reach a average reward of about 12 no matter how I turn the parameters.
-The paper show that a3c algorithm will beat the AI every time after 10 hours training.
-Maybe there are some bugs in my program.
+Use a slightly different algorithm to train a pong agent. reach a mean reward about 12 in 2e7 steps with learning rate 1e-4.

+Combine the cpu and gpu.
+Because I use a Monte-Carlo method, ie. n-steps, for such a episode game.
+I put the backward part on the gpu which can speed up the training a lot.